CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![A screenshot of a computer Description automatically generated](images1/media/exercise-1-img-15.png)

 1. You can undo the step by selecting **Undo**.
-Afterwards, type: **Only keep South American customers**.
-If this step returns Mexico only, then insert the following step in the **transformation** tab:
+Then, type: **Only keep South American customers**.
+If the result shows only Mexico, paste the code below into the **Transformation** tab and press Enter.

     ```
     Table.SelectRows(#"Navigation 1", each List.Contains({"Mexico", "Brazil", "Argentina", "Chile", "Peru", "Colombia", "Venezuela", "Ecuador", "Bolivia", "Paraguay", "Uruguay", "Guyana", "Suriname"}, [Country]))